Anxiety Therapy: Find Relief and Regain Control

 - Do you avoid new experiences or hold yourself back from what you truly want because fear takes over?

-Many people with anxiety have been conditioned to people-please, avoid conflict, and prioritize others’ needs over their own.
-Instead of speaking up, you may find yourself deferring to others, suppressing emotions, or struggling to set healthy boundaries.
+Many people with anxiety have spent years people-pleasing, avoiding conflict, and prioritizing others’ needs over their own.
+Instead of speaking up, you might defer to others, suppress emotions, or struggle to set boundaries—worried that saying no will disappoint someone or create tension.

-Anxiety isn’t just worrying—it’s a constant undercurrent of unease that affects multiple areas of life:
+Anxiety isn’t just worrying—it’s a constant undercurrent of unease that affects your mind, body, and relationships.

-- Your Body – Racing heart, difficulty sleeping, panic attacks, tightness in chest
+- Your Body – Racing heart, tight chest, panic attacks, trouble sleeping, chronic tension

 - Your Relationships – People-pleasing, avoiding conflict, struggling to set boundaries

-If left untreated, anxiety can keep you stuck in cycles of avoidance and exhaustion.
+If left untreated, anxiety can keep you trapped in cycles of avoidance, exhaustion, and self-doubt.

 Why Do I Feel This Way?